StackmateNetwork/stackmate.in/content/_index.md

 # Stackmate India

-Our mission is to simplify the process of recognizing, buying & storing Bitcoin; as a human right and value preserving asset.
+Our mission is to simplify the process of recognizing, buying & storing Bitcoin; as a human right and wealth preserving asset.

 ## Products & Services